Welcome to COMTO Fort Lauderdale!

 As your Chapter President, I anxiously look forward to the opportunities and challenges the next two years will bring.

-The Conference of Minority Transportation Officials (COMTO) is a multi-ethnic, nonprofit, 501(c)(3) association encompassing the professional, educational and business development of transportation professionals at every level of the industry in a variety of fields and disciplines.
+The Conference of Minority Transportation Officials (COMTO) is a multi-ethnic, nonprofit, 501©(3) association encompassing the professional, educational and business development of transportation professionals at every level of the industry in a variety of fields and disciplines.
 The organization began in 1971 on the campus of Howard University for senior minority professionals in the transportation industry.
-The organization’s membership includes transportation agencies, private sector corporations and Historically Underutilized Businesses (HUBs), groups, individuals and nonprofit organizations.
+Today, the organization’s membership includes transportation agencies, private sector corporations and Historically Underutilized Businesses (HUBs), groups, individuals, and nonprofit organizations.
 College students are now eligible for free memberships.

-Over the past 40 years, COMTO has evolved into a dynamic organization with 30 Chapters throughout the United States and over 2,000 members.
-We
+Over the past 50 years, COMTO has evolved into a dynamic organization with over 30 Chapters throughout the United States and Canada with more

-In 2016, the COMTO Fort Lauderdale Chapter won the Harold B. Williams “Game Changer” Award at the National Conference and Awards Banquet, which is presented to a COMTO Chapter that has demonstrated innovativeness through new and improved programs, activities and increased membership.
+In 2016, the COMTO Fort Lauderdale Chapter won the Harold B. Williams “Game Changer” Award at the National Conference and Awards Banquet.
+The award is presented to a COMTO Chapter that has demonstrated innovativeness through new and improved programs, activities and increased membership.
 In 2017, the Chapter earned three awards at the National Conference and Awards Banquet; Best COMTO Community Engagement, Corporate Executive of the Year, and President’s Leadership.
 In 2022, the Chapter hosted the 51st National Meeting and Training Conference.
 The Chapter strives to continue building a legacy of excellence with service.

 On behalf of COMTO Fort Lauderdale’s Board of Directors, I look forward to working with you and your firm to advance and strengthen our vital transportation industry by providing opportunities for growth and development of minority professionals, small businesses, and our collective communities.

-I am excited to be a part of a meaningful organization that focuses on transportation policies and career development and raises the awareness of inclusion related to advocacy.
-I am hopeful you will join in this worthwhile endeavor by partnering with COMTO Fort Lauderdale.
+I am thrilled to be involved with a purposeful organization that prioritizes transportation policies, career advancement, and promotes inclusion through advocacy.
+I am optimistic that you will join us in this significant undertaking by forming and continuing partnership with COMTO Fort Lauderdale.

 President, COMTO Fort Lauderdale Chapter